Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - They offer the lowest latency possible and max PPS(packets per second) possible in AWS
 - To achieve these levels of performance we need to use instances with high performant networking: instances with more bandwidth and with Enhanced Networking
 - Cluster placement groups should be used for highest performance.
 They offer no HA and very little resilience
-- Considerations for cluster placement groups:
+- Considerations for cluster placement groups: <span style="color: #ff5733;">Important for EXAM!!!</span>
     - We can not span over AZs, the AZ is locked when the first instance is launching
     - We can span over VPC peers, but this will impact performance negatively
     - Cluster placement groups are not supported for every instance type
     - *Recommended*: use the same type of instances and launch them at the same time
     - Cluster placement groups offer 10 Gbps for single stream performance
+    - Use cases: High performace, fast speeds, low latency

 ### Spread Placement Groups